 Do you have a scanner for public use?

 Can I donate my personal books to the library?

 We accept donations of books that are in good condition.
 Books not added to the collection are given to the Friends Foundation for their book sales on behalf of the library.
-If you wish to donate a large quantity of books, please contact Communications Assistant Hillary Kline by phone (614-807-2604) or by e-mail (firstname.lastname@example.org).
+If you wish to donate a large quantity of books, please contact Communications Specialist Hillary Kline by phone (614-807-2605) or by email (firstname.lastname@example.org).
 Learn more about donations in our policy on Fundraising and Contributions.